gafartokosi/docker-ps-format/README.md

 Use this to permanently configure docker ps --format output

-create a .docker directory in your home directory (mkdir .docker)
+create a .docker directory in your home directory (mkdir ~/.docker)

-create a config.json file (VS Code: code . config.json)
+create a config.json file in the .docker directory (VS Code: code . config.json)

-Copy and paste the code
+Copy and paste the code inside the config.json file